ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 An example of a novel, evolutionarily robust theoretical frame in NDC is the programs' integration of the emerging field of mechanobiology, which investigates the effects of mechanical forces on living tissues and cells.
 In the NDC lactation domain, mechanobiology foundationally informs the NDC approach to fit and hold (the gestalt method), management of nipple pain and damage, and management of the spectrum of breast inflammation.

-How this course is different to other opportunities
+Genuinely integrative breastfeeding medicine: how this course is different to other opportunities

 This content is distinguished from other lactation course content available internationally because the NDC Lactation Fellowship